 As reported in the Democrat and Chronicle, last Sunday, Gates-Chili High School graduate Ernest Jackson caught the winning touchdown in the Canadian Football Leagues’ Grey Cup.
 Jackson — who was also runner up in the season MVP voting — joins the list of former Section V players who made a mark north of the border.

 The most successful Section 5 player in the CFL was Le Roy’s Vincent “Boomer” Scott whose teams won Grey Cups in ’53 and ’57, and enshrined in the Canadian Hall of Fame in 1982.
 Section V Hall of Famer, McQuaid’s Eugene Goodlow did well in both the CFL and the NFL.
 Section V Hall of Famer, Newark’s Tom Burgess was a starting CFL quarterback for many seasons.
 Nicknamed the Sledgehammer, Penfield’s Pete Catan had success in Canada.
 Catan is considered a prominent Serbian-American athlete.
+In 1984 and 1985, Catan would play in the United States Football League with the Houston Gamblers.

 Jackson’s recent heroics aside, the Canadian Football League has a very limited presence in the Rochester sports consciousness, past and present.
 A journey through the D & C digital archives finds few full length articles on the league or its players, indicating a pretty low level of local interest in the Canadian game.